 JavaScript is at the heart of web development.
 It enables developers to create dynamic and interactive user interfaces that respond to user input without requiring page reloads.
 Alongside HTML and CSS, JavaScript forms the foundation of modern web technologies.
 Frameworks like React, Angular, and Vue leverage JavaScript to simplify the development of complex applications, while libraries like jQuery offer utilities for handling common tasks with ease.
 Moreover, JavaScript is crucial for developing Single Page Applications (SPAs) and integrating with APIs to fetch or send data, making it a key player in both frontend and backend ecosystems.

-Getting Started
+Getting Started with JavaScript

 To use JavaScript, all you need is a text editor (like VS Code) and a browser (like Chrome).
 JavaScript code can be embedded directly into HTML files or written in separate .js files.